You can find this document as PDF here.

 Monitoring → Latest data → then filter by group and host:

 3.7.
-Regularly running the fpmmm Agent
+Regularly running the FromDual Performance Monitor Agent

 -

-First by the Zabbix Agent:
+by the Zabbix Agent

 Put the following line either into its own file (/etc/zabbix/conf.d/fpmmm.conf) or add it to the Zabbix Agent configuration file (/etc/zabbix/zabbix_agentd.conf).